ubaldot/vim-microdebugger/README.md

 The plugin has been tested on macos, Windows (read below) and partially on Linux.

+Sometimes you can get some `Termdebug` errors when launching `Microdebugger`.
+In that case, manually add `Termdebug` with `:packadd termdebug`.

 When the plugin execution is terminated, you get an error message about OpenOCD.
 You can safely ignore it, it is only an `echo` message that is